 Boiling water doesn’t remove lead.
 In fact, warm or hot water can actually have higher lead concentrations.

 Just like lead testing, lead removal usually requires a professional solution.
-However, in the meantime, note that it’s better to use cold water for drinking and food preparation.
+However, in the meantime, note that it’s better to use cold water or even bottled water for drinking and food preparation.
 It’s also helpful to “flush” your water by running the tap or doing dishes and laundry before you take a drink.

 Although these solutions don’t remove lead from water, they do reduce the amount of lead you’ll come into contact with when using your water supply — temporary fixes that will need to be replaced with a more permanent solution.

 The best way to reduce lead in your water is to install a high-quality water filtration system.
 It’s important to make sure your filter is certified to reduce lead — and don’t forget to ask your local water experts for help installing and maintaining a filter system.

 Although water filter pitchers do exist, not all are effective or reliable for high lead levels.
 In fact, they’re often the least comprehensive when it comes to contaminant reduction.
 Instead, your best option is a system designed specifically to treat your drinking water at the point of use – these are typically installed under your sink and are often the best choice for drinking water.